 All told, there are three floors of displays here, and seeing it all could take all day.
 In fact, I spent nearly five hours in the museum and moved pretty fast through some of the areas.
-That being said, you could certainly spend just a couple of hours here and see most of the items on display.
+That being said, in my experience, you could certainly spend just a couple of hours here and see most of the items on display.

 Visits to the museum are best started on the second of the three floors.
 From there, you’ll head to the third floor before finishing your visit on the first floor.